 Method 1: Just Me and My Tutor

 The first, and recommended (by me anyway) method of course design is with a tutor.
 I personally use italki.com to find my tutors.
-It is a great service and I have found high quality tutors for as low as $6 per hour for Chinese, German, Spanish, and Indonesian.
+It is a great service and I have found high quality tutors for affordable rates for Chinese, German, Spanish, and Indonesian.